amazingBastard/ng-appointments/README.md

 ## core Module
 Core modules are ones that are shared throughout the entire application and may be customized for the specific application.
 Example might be common data services.

 This is an aggregator of modules that the application will need.
-The `core` module takes the blocks, common, and Angular sub-modules as dependencies.
+The `core` module takes the helpers, common, and Angular sub-modules as dependencies.

-## blocks Modules
+## helpers Modules
-Block modules are reusable blocks of code that can be used across projects simply by including them as dependencies.
+Helpers modules are reusable blocks of code that can be used across projects simply by including them as dependencies.

-### blocks.logger Module
+### helpers.logger Module
-The `blocks.logger` module handles logging across the Angular app.
+The `helpers.logger` module handles logging across the Angular app.

-### blocks.exception Module
+### helpers.exception Module
-The `blocks.exception` module handles exceptions across the Angular app.
+The `helpers.exception` module handles exceptions across the Angular app.

-It depends on the `blocks.logger` module, because the implementation logs the exceptions.
+It depends on the `helpers.logger` module, because the implementation logs the exceptions.

-### blocks.router Module
+### helpers.router Module
-The `blocks.router` module contains a routing helper module that assists in adding routes to the $routeProvider.
+The `helpers.router` module contains a routing helper module that assists in adding routes to the $routeProvider.

 ## node-inspector